Yahoo Mail scans your inbox for receipts, but its competitors don't

 The emails would appear to include order confirmations and other such messages from online retailers.
 Oath uses the information to put you into interest groups and then help advertisers show you ads based on those interests, the Journal reported.

-The practice isn't new for Yahoo, and users noticed that Oath gave itself the right to read your emails in its updated privacy policy.
-What makes it remarkable now is that Oath/Yahoo are marketing this ability to advertisers at a time when competitors in email don't do the same thing.
+The practice isn't new for Yahoo, and users noticed that Oath gave itself the right to read your emails in its updated privacy policy in April.
+What makes it remarkable now is that Oath is marketing this ability to advertisers at a time when competitors in email don't do the same thing.

 In 2017, Google said it would no longer scan users' emails for advertising purposes.
 Microsoft said it's never done so, and it even famously called out Google in 2013 for the practice in an ad warning email users not to get "Scroogled."
 (That doesn't mean the companies aren't scanning your email for other purposes, like blocking viruses.)